Braginskii Viscosity in Cosmological Simulations of Galaxy Clusters: Implementation, Validation, and First Application: Tests and Results

-To perform a more complex test, we use the KHI setup described in \citet{Marin-Gilabert_2022}, although in this case we add a magnetic field $\mathbf{B}$.
+with $\lambda=128$, $\sigma=0.2\lambda$, and $\delta v_y=|v_{\rm c}|/10=8$ in code units.
 With this setup, the velocity gradient has only a $y$-component; therefore, we should see the maximum viscous effects when $\mathbf{B} = B_0\,\hat{y}$.
 However, in the case of a magnetic field in the $\hat{y}$ direction, the fluids' motion leads to a shear amplification due to the compression of the magnetic field lines, thus suppressing the instability \citep[][]{Das_2023}.
 For this reason, we can only include a magnetic field in the $\hat{z}$ direction ($B_z \perp \nabla v$) and in the $\hat{x}$ direction ($B_x \perp \nabla v$).
 In the presence of magnetic fields in the shear direction ($\hat{x}$), the KHI is fully suppressed due to magnetic tension when

 where $B_{\rm h}$ and $B_{\rm c}$ are the magnetic fields of the hot and cold medium, respectively \citep{Vikhlinin_2001}.
 In our setup, where $B_{\rm h} = B_{\rm c}$, $\rho_{\rm c} = 2\rho_{\rm h}$ and $\Delta v_{\rm shear} = 80$, the KHI is suppressed when $\beta \lesssim 16$.
 Therefore, we use a $\beta = 10^3$ to be able to study the growth of the instability depending on viscosity without suppression due to magnetic tension.
 We ran the KHI simulation for four different cases: inviscid, isotropic (Spitzer) viscosity, anisotropic (Braginskii) viscosity, and anisotropic (Braginskii) viscosity + plasma microinstability limiters.
 In all the viscous cases, the same constant value of the Spitzer coefficient is used: $\eta = 25\eta_{\rm Crit}$, where $\eta_{\rm Crit}$ is the critical viscosity needed to suppress the instability in this setup \citep{Marin-Gilabert_2022, Marin-Gilabert_2025}.
 We choose a high value of the Spitzer coefficient to highlight the differences between the isotropic and the anisotropic case.